mikabohinen/nvim-nix/README.md

 ## Features

-- 🔄 **Reproducible**: Same setup on any machine with Nix
-- 🧩 **Modular**: Organized language support with LSP, formatters, and treesitter
-- 🔌 **Extensible**: Easy to add new languages and plugins
-- 🚀 **Batteries Available**: Pre-configured for multiple languages with external tools
-- 🔧 **Nix Integration**: Built-in commands for Nix development workflow
-- ⚡ **Minimal**: Only 8 essential plugins for maximum performance
+- 🔧 **Minimal**: Only 8 essential plugins for maximum performance and focus
-- 🏠 **Home Manager & NixOS**: First-class module support for both
-- 🛠️ **Multiple Variants**: Choose from minimal editor to full development environment
-- 🖥️ **Desktop Integration**: Seamless GUI integration with terminal emulator auto-detection
-- 🔒 **Pure Nix**: Declarative plugin management with cryptographic integrity
+- ⚡ **Just Works**: Reproducible setup with zero configuration on any machine with Nix

 ## Quick Start